dongjounkim/Portfolio-Leonard-Kim/README.md

 # Portfolio-Leonard-Kim
 Source code for my personal portfolio website (leonardkim.web-edu.fr).
-Does not include images, not any large files.
+Does not include images, nor any large files.